AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/proofing-overview/stages.md

 >
 >The user who opened the proof is assigned the role specified in Setup > Review and Approval > Roles for non-recipients that open a document proof.

-## Assign deadlines for different reviewers on a proof
+## Assign deadlines for different reviewers on a proof {#assign-deadlines-for-different-reviewers-on-a-proof}

 When you assign different proofing deadlines to reviewers on a proof, the system creates a stage for each deadline and groups&nbsp;the reviewers for each deadline in the corresponding stage.&nbsp;